lowlighter/metrics/ARCHITECTURE.md

 As for other external services (Twitter, Spotify, PageSpeed, ...), metrics use their respective APIs, usually making https requests through [axios](https://github.com/axios/axios) and by following their documentation.
 It would be overkill to install entire SDKs for these since plugins rarely uses more than 2/3 calls.

-In last resort, pupeeter is seldom used to scrap websites, though its use tends to make things slow and unstable (as it'll break upon HTML structural changes).
+In last resort, puppeteer is seldom used to scrap websites, though its use tends to make things slow and unstable (as it'll break upon HTML structural changes).

 ### 💬 Web instance and GitHub action similarities